filswan/swan-doc/getting-started/protocol-stack/computing-layer.md

 #### Conclusion

-FilSwan's Computing Layer represents a significant advancement in decentralized cloud computing.
+Swan's Computing Layer represents a significant advancement in decentralized cloud computing.
 By leveraging blockchain technology and a sophisticated system of task allocation, collateral, and rewards, it offers a scalable and reliable solution for executing computing tasks across a decentralized network.
-Its integration with other FilSwan services and its cross-chain capabilities further enhance its appeal as a comprehensive solution for decentralized storage, payment gateway integration, and computing.
+Its integration with other Swan services and its cross-chain capabilities further enhance its appeal as a comprehensive solution for decentralized storage, payment gateway integration, and computing.